 By Charles Martin in 1862

-I will tell you what I saw at Newport News when the Merrimac destroyed the Congress and the Cumberland, and fought with the Monitor.
-It was a drama in three acts, and twelve hours will elapse between the second and third acts.
+I will tell you what I saw at Newport News, Virginia, when the Merrimac destroyed the Congress and the Cumberland and fought with the Monitor.
+It was a drama in three acts, and 12 hours will elapse between the second and third acts.

-The Monitor is building in New York City.
-It is determined to keep the Merrimac in the dry dock, wait the arrival of the Monitor, send her out to meet her, and in the action it is positive that an opportunity will offer to pierce and sink her.
+The Monitor was built in New York City.
+It is determined to keep the Merrimac in the dry dock, wait for the arrival of the Monitor, send her out to meet her, and in action, it is positive that an opportunity will offer to pierce and sink her.
 The ram is a terror, and both sides say, “When the Merrimac comes out!”
-The last of February, 1862, the Monitor is ready for sea; she will sail for Hampton Roads in charge of a steamer.
+The last of February 1862, the Monitor is ready for sea; she will sail for Hampton Roads in charge of a steamer.
 There is a rumor that she has broken her steering gear before reaching Sandy Hook.
 She will be towed to Washington for repairs.
-The Rebel spies report her a failure — steering defective, turret revolves with difficulty, and when the smoke of her guns in action is added to the defects of ventilation, it will be impossible for human beings to live aboard her.
+The Rebel spies report her a failure — steering defective, turret revolves with difficulty, and when the smoke of her guns in action is added to the ventilation defects, it will be impossible for human beings to live aboard her.
 No Monitor to fight, the Southern press and people grumble; they pitch into the Merrimac.
 Why does she lie idle?
-Send her out to destroy the Congress and the Cumberland, that have so long bullied Norfolk, then sweep away the fleet at Hampton Roads, starve out Fortress Monroe, go north to Baltimore and New York and Boston, and destroy and plunder; and the voice of the people, not always an inspiration, prevails, and the ram is floated and manned and armed, and March 8th is bright and sunny when she steams down the Elizabeth River to carry out the first part of her program.
+Send her out to destroy the Congress and the Cumberland, that have so long bullied Norfolk, then sweep away the fleet at Hampton Roads, starve out Fortress Monroe, go north to Baltimore and New York and Boston, and destroy and plunder; and the voice of the people, not always an inspiration, prevails, and the ram is floated and manned and armed, and March 8 is bright and sunny when she steams down the Elizabeth River to carry out the first part of her program.

-Here are two large sailing frigates on a calm day, at slack water, anchored in a narrow channel, impossible to get under weigh and maneuver, and must lie and hammer, and be hammered, so long as they hold together, or until they sink at their anchors.
+Here are two large sailing frigates on a calm day, at slack water, anchored in a narrow channel, impossible to get under weigh and maneuver, must lie and hammer, and be hammered, so long as they hold together, or until they sink at their anchors.
 To help them is a tug, the Zouave, once used in the basin at Albany to tow canal boats under the grain elevator.
 The Congress is the senior ship; the tug makes fast to her.
 The Congress slips her cable and tries to get under weigh.
 The tug does her best and breaks her engine.
 The Congress goes aground in line with the shore.
 The Zouave floats down the river, firing her pop-guns at the Merrimac as she drifts by her.
 The command of both the ships devolves on the first lieutenants.
-On board the Cumberland all hands are allowed to remain on deck, watching the slow approach of the Merrimac, and she comes on so slowly, the pilot declares she has missed the channel; she draws too much water to use her ram.
-She continues to advance, and two gun-boats, the Yorktown and the Teaser, accompany her.
-Again they beat to quarters, and every one goes to his station.
+Onboard the Cumberland, all hands are allowed to remain on deck, watching the slow approach of the Merrimac, and she comes on so slowly, the pilot declares she has missed the channel; she draws too much water to use her ram.
+She continues to advance, and two gunboats, the Yorktown and the Teaser, accompany her.
+Again they beat to quarters, and everyone goes to his station.
 There is a platform on the roof of the Merrimac.
 Her captain is standing on it.
-When she is near enough, he hails, “Do you surrender? “”Never! “is the reply.
+When she is near enough, he hails, “Do you surrender?
+“Never!” is the reply.

-The Merrimac never tried another fight and was at last destroyed by the rebels. breath, and again disappear in the smoke.
+The Merrimac never tried another fight and was at last destroyed by the rebels.
 The Merrimac stops firing, the smoke lifts, she is running down the Monitor, but she has left her ram in the Cumberland.
 The Monitor slips away, turns, and renews the action.
 One p.m. — they have fought Since 8.30 a.m.
 The crews of both ships are suffocating under the armor.
 The frames supporting the iron roof of the Merrimac are sprung and shattered.
-The turret of the Monitor is dented with shot, and is revolved with difficulty.
+The turret of the Monitor is dented with a shot and is revolved with difficulty.
 The captain of the Merrimac is wounded in the leg; the captain of the Monitor is blinded with powder.
 It is a drawn game.
 The Merrimac, leaking badly, goes back to Norfolk; the Monitor returns to Hampton Roads.

 Source: The Little Monitor and the Merrimac, was written by Charles Martin in 1862 and included in Albert Bushnell Hart’s The Romance of the Civil War, published in 1896.
 The work is now in the public domain.